Marvel Discusses Avengers Movie with Old Heroes and Without Kang

 This is how Kevin Feige wants to prevent Marvel's downfall

-by Tom Hartig on November 2, 2023
+By Tom Hartig on

 The original Avengers could come back for another film - a plan that is currently the subject of heated discussion at Marvel.
 Whether Jonathan Majors will stick around as the supervillain Kang, however, seems highly doubtful at the moment, as there is a lot of unrest happening behind the scenes.